orb-lang/qor/doc/md/core/table.md

 should be their own constructor; they can share some methods, but `.n` has different semantics in this case, since it refers to the first open slot\.

+\#Todo
+stored in the correct place, namely `n + 1`\.
+But it turns out that `table.insert` just completely ignores newindex methods, which is rude, and this might give a false confidence that `.n` will stay in sync, whereas clearly, it will not\.

 ```lua
 local N_M = {}